 When the theme details window opens up, click on update now …

-WordPress automatically updates your theme in seconds …
+WordPress automatically updates the theme …

-Your theme is now up-to-date …
+Your theme is now updated …

 Select all the themes you want to update and click on Update Themes to complete the bulk update process …

 WordPress automatically updates all of the selected themes …

 Congratulations!
 Now you know how to update your themes from your dashboard.